-Our members and users point out that when there is a grave risk, services tend rely on voice announcements which places Deaf people at a disadvantage and perhaps at greater risk.
-Television broadcasts should also feature a senior politician such as the Prime Minster but with a BSL interpreter as Australian TV did with the flood disaster.
+Our members and users point out that when there is a grave risk, services tend to rely on voice announcements which places Deaf people at a disadvantage and perhaps at greater risk.
+Emergency television broadcasts which feature a senior politician such as the Prime Minister should be interpreted by a fully qualified BSL interpreter.
+Australian television showed this could be achieved with their emergency broadcasts interpreted for their flood disaster.